This post was updated on March 30th, 2023

 Women with PCOS have higher central abdominal fat deposits independent of body mass index [1].

 This is why normal-weight women get a PCOS tummy too [2-4].
-It’s also why, from a treatment perspective, I don’t differentiate between different types of PCOS.
+It’s also why the same PCOS diet works for all the different types of PCOS.
 Lean women tend to have a milder form of PCOS, but all PCOS phenotypes exist on the same spectrum.
 This means that the solution is the same too.

 The root causes of PCOS are well understood.
 PCOS is driven by poor insulin regulation, elevated androgens, and chronic inflammation [5-10].
 Diet is also a key factor in PCOS pathology [11].

 Other factors contribute to PCOS belly fat too.
-Stress and cortisol responsiveness is strongly associated with abdominal obesity [12].
+Other hormonal imbalances relating to stress and cortisol responsiveness are strongly associated with abdominal obesity [12].
 PCOS women may be particularly at risk here as studies show we have a “disturbed stress response” [13].

 Thyroid dysfunction is another common underlying cause of PCOS belly fat.
 Autoimmune thyroiditis affects more than one in four women with PCOS [14, 15].
 Many of these cases are undiagnosed.